 - Rope Swing, playground, and lots of outdoor space to explore

 Who are your staff and how are they trained?

-Our staff is made up of incredibly talented people who have skill, experience and training in outdoor leadership, first-aid, lifeguarding, group building, and conflict resolution, as well as many talents to share: art, music, nature skills, drama, athletics, and more.
-Every person on staff is committed to giving campers the most positive, safe, fun, and growthful experience they can have this summer.
+Our staff is made up of incredibly talented people who have skill, experience, and training in outdoor leadership, first-aid, lifeguarding, team building, and conflict resolution, as well as many talents to share such as art, music, nature skills, drama, athletics, and more.
+Every person on staff is committed to giving campers the most positive, safe, fun, and growthful experience they can have.
 Most of our counselors are in their 20s and have been working here for several years.
 Our minimum age for hiring new counselors is 18, and all new staff go through a rigorous application and training process.
-Counselors are Wilderness First Aid, Lifeguarding or Wilderness First Responder training and certifications, and sometimes more.
+A majority of counselors are Wilderness First Aid, Lifeguarding or Wilderness First Responder trained and sometimes more.

 What's the food like?

 We love serving healthy, local, delicious kid-friendly vegetarian meals.
 We cook from scratch with organic ingredients; we bake fresh bread, make pizza the old-fashioned way, and serve delicious veggies grown in our community garden.
 We have a vegetarian kitchen, and we also include options for vegans, wheat and dairy-free options, and can accommodate other special diets as well.
-Our menu includes such favorites as lasagna, pizza, stir-frys, sandwiches, soups, salads, corn-on-the-cob, watermelon, and don't forget the chocolate cake!
+Our menu includes such favorites as lasagna, pizza, stir-frys, sandwiches, soups, salads, corn-on-the-cob, watermelon, pesto pasta, and the occasional dessert.